 Earn your Master’s Degree with the Zoo

 Investigating the effect of messaging on conservation donations, evaluating predation of burrowing owl chicks using camera trap technology, and assessing the impact of volunteer interpreters on guest stay time at exhibits.
 You might expect our scientists here at the Institute for Conservation Research to be tackling research questions such as these.
 In fact, these are examples of actual research conducted by San Diego Zoo Global’s own Advanced Inquiry Program (AIP) Master’s candidates during their first semester of coursework!
-We proudly welcomed our inaugural cohort of 45 students this past summer.

 The Advanced Inquiry Program (AIP) represents a partnership between Miami University’s Project Dragonfly and San Diego Zoo Global.
 This partnership with Project Dragonfly allows students to take graduate level courses directly through our Zoo, bringing a unique, inquiry-driven, and affordable Master’s degree program to our region.
 Because the AIP is designed for working professionals, our first cohort represents a diversity of disciplines, from formal and informal educators to conservation professionals, a dive coach, a librarian, and even an optometrist!